 - GUI tools integration: A drag and drop visual editor is provided by Android Studio.
 Moreover, it offers an APK analyzer, a Vector Asset Studio, and a Translations Editor.

-Xcode is Apple’s very own integrated development environment (IDE) used for building apps for Apple products, such as iPad, iPhone, Apple Watch, and Mac.
+Xcode is Apple’s very own integrated development environment (IDE).
+It is used for building apps for Apple products, such as iPad, iPhone, Apple Watch, and Mac.
 It is a powerful tool allowing you to manage your entire development workflow from start to finish; that is creating your app, testing it, optimizing, and submitting it to the Apple App Store.

 What does it offer?